Millions of dollars are repaid every year to workers for fees they wrongly incur in the recruitment process. Is there a better way?

 1st of January 2019 sees the launch of Australia's Modern Slavery Act which builds on Californian and UK transparency in Supply Chains legislation

 The Act requires all organisations based or operating in Australia with a consolidated revenue of A$100 million to report annually on the risks of modern slavery in their operations and supply chains.
 It offers the toughest measures to date in national legislation for tackling non-compliance.

-Fifty Eight partnering on ambitious four-year programme towards eradicating child slavery in East Africa
+Fifty Eight partnering on ambitious four-year programme to reduce and prevent the worst forms of child labour in Africa

 The UK aid backed programme is set to help change the lives of over 12,000 children in Ethiopia, Central African Republic and the Democratic Republic of Congo.